If you have a sewing project, some basic hand sewing stitches will get

 The Difference Between Basting and Straight Stitch

-used to temporarily hold your fabrics in place while you are making
+stitch used to temporarily hold your fabrics in place while you are

-permanent stitches.
-Sewing long stitches that can easily be removed is
+making permanent stitches.
+Sewing long stitches that can easily be

 When you are altering an item, use basting stitches to check for the

-used as a basting stitch as long as it is not made very tight and the
+be used as a basting stitch as long as it is not made very tight and

-stitches are not close together, generally, straight stitches are
+the stitches are not close together, generally, straight stitches

 How to Back Stitch